A Digital Content Creation major from Graceland University can help to prepare you for these careers:

-Learn the Science and Art of Digital Content Creation
+Explore your creativity by learning the science and art of Digital Content Creation at Graceland.

-As a digital content creator, you can be at the forefront of modern digital marketing.
-The digital media landscape is rapidly and constantly changing.
-As a professional content creator, you will need more than just the ability to produce a single type of content; you will have to understand the how and why of using a variety of media platforms together and then having the skills to produce compelling content across the entire range of digital media ranging from video and podcasts to social media, email, and websites.
+As a digital content creator, you'll be at the forefront of modern digital marketing.
+The digital media landscape is rapidly and constantly changing, and in a post-pandemic world, we've come to rely heavily on the digital space.
+As a professional content creator, you will need more than just the ability to produce a single type of content.
+Graceland's digital content creation course will help you understand the how and why of using a variety of media platforms together, and give you the skills to produce compelling content across the entire range of digital media — video and podcasts to social media, email, and websites.

-A degree in DIGITAL CONTENT CREATION can open the door to a variety of career opportunities in marketing and communications such as digital content creator, social media manager, digital marketing specialist, video editor, graphic designer, and more.
+A degree in digital content creation will open the door to a variety of career opportunities in marketing and communications such as digital content creator, social media manager, digital marketing specialist, video editor, graphic designer, and more.
+Every industry requires employees with expertise in this field, so the possibilities of how you apply your digital content creation skills are endless.
 Furthermore, the field is not restricted to a particular location, and one can often work remotely as well.

 The Digital Content Creation major requires 37-39 hours of coursework as outlined below.